About Us

 Joey is a Postdoctoral Research Associate at Washington State University.
 He has a background in forest pathology and he is passionate about public engagement in science.

-His initiative to lead this program stems from his experience establishing the Cape Citizen Science program in South Africa during his Doctorate.
+With the help of many incredible partners and collaborators, Joey established the Forest Health Watch in 2020.
+His initiative to lead this program stems from his experience establishing the Cape Citizen Science program in South Africa during his doctorate.

 Primary Mentor and Advisor